 The protagonist of this article does none of this.
 He moves rather like a thin worm.
 A very, very thin worm.
 A spaghetti: but what do I say, a robot thread.

-Thinking about it it really seems a bit creepy, but I assure you two things: before, to see it is even worse (and you will see it, further down there is the video).
+Thinking about it it really seems a bit disturbing, but I assure you of two things: first, it's even worse when you see it (and you'll see it, the video is further down).
 Second, this robot wire will save many human lives.

 This articulated robot was developed by a team of engineers at MIT, Massachusetts Institute of Technology, to travel our blood vessels with agility.
 The ultra thin device makes its way by rotating, crawling, swaying and stretching through the veins.